UL - CSA

 6- Is UL certification of machines mandatory?

-No, the certification of machines and systems intended to be sold and used in the USA is generally not required by law, but is voluntarily carried out by the manufacturer.
+No, certification of machinery and systems intended to be sold and used in the USA is generally not required by law, but is voluntarily carried out by the manufacturer.

-7- What are the obligations for the manufacturer of a machine destined for the USA?
+7- What are the obligations of the manufacturer of a machine destined for the USA?

-Machines installed in the USA must comply with federal laws but also local laws, which may vary from state to state, county to county or city to city.
-When it comes to electrical systems, local laws require compliance with the National Electrical Code (NEC), which corresponds to the NFPA 70 standard.
-The NEC is not a federal law but rather is adopted by each state in different editions; in some cases, local laws may also modify the NEC requirements.
-To find out which edition of the NEC is in effect where a machine is intended, you should check local laws, for example by using NFPA's Codefinder.
+Machines installed in the USA must comply with federal laws as well as local laws, which may vary from state to state, county to county, or city to city.
+When it comes to electrical installations, local laws require compliance with the National Electrical Code (NEC), which corresponds to NFPA 70.
+The NEC is not a federal law but is adopted by each state in different editions; in some cases, local laws may also modify the requirements of the NEC.
+To find out which edition of the NEC is in force where a machine is intended, you should check the local laws, for example by using the NFPA Codefinder.

-To ensure that the machine complies with the NEC and is accepted by the AHJ (Authority Having Jurisdiction) - which must issue an authorization to use it - machine manufacturers can independently apply various standards recognized and approved by ANSI.
-For example, compliance with the UL 508A standard for the electrical panel and the NFPA79 standard for the on-board electrical equipment ensures that these comply with the NEC.
+To ensure that the machine complies with the NEC and is accepted by the AHJ (Authority Having Jurisdiction) – which must issue an authorization to be able to use it – machine manufacturers can independently apply various standards recognized and approved by ANSI.
+For example, compliance with the UL 508A standard for the electrical panel and the NFPA79 standard for the electrical equipment on the machine ensure that these are compliant with the NEC.

 8- Why does a manufacturer UL certify the electrical equipment of its machine?